-As with LOY-002, we are planning to seek full approval for LOY-001, which includes conducting a large, long-term efficacy trial similar to the STAY study.
+As with LOY-002, we are planning to seek full approval for LOY-001 and LOY-003, which would include conducting large, long-term efficacy trials similar to the STAY study.

 We're also seeking conditional approval for these drugs to address early mortality in large dogs due to age-associated disease.
 In 2023, the FDA accepted the technical effectiveness portion of our conditional approval application, determining that LOY-001 meets the criteria for reasonable expectation of effectiveness (RXE).
 We believe this to be the FDA's first-ever formal acceptance that a drug can be developed and approved to extend lifespan, and it's an important milestone for our large dog program.